 The Group has established a constitution and now leases the land from the Council on an annual basis.
 The Group also enjoys membership of the Federation of City Farms and Community Gardens.
+In addition, the group maintains a referral system, enabling partner organisations to take advantage of the facilities and garden space for the benefit of their service users (see below for contact details).

-Situated in the Brooklands area of Jaywick (listed in the Indices of Multiple Deprivation as the 1st most deprived area in England) the overall aim of the project is to:
+Situated in the Brooklands area of Jaywick Sands (listed in the Indices of Multiple Deprivation as the 1st most deprived area in England) the overall aim of the project is to:

 - Promote the benefits of community gardening by working with the community, appropriate statutory agencies, voluntary organisations and the general public to provide facilities for recreation and education.